Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is the Static Analysis?

 - [x] Analysis performed on code in a non-runtime environment
-- [ ] Analysis performed on software at runtime
+- [ ] Analysis performed on Software at runtime
 - [ ] Duties of a business analyst
 - [ ] Checking static classes’ readability